Are African Elephants Larger Than Asian Elephants

 Habitat and Distribution

 The differences in habitat and distribution have influenced the evolutionary adaptations of each species.
-African elephants have evolved to thrive in open landscapes, where their larger size and ability to travel long distances are advantageous.
+And african elephants have evolved to thrive in open landscapes, where their larger size and ability to travel long distances are advantageous.
 Asian elephants have adapted to the more challenging environments of dense forests and fragmented landscapes, where agility and adaptability are crucial for survival.

 Behavior and Social Structure